kjworld313/CSCI251/README.md

 These projects require C++11 or higher to compile.

 ## Program Instructions
-In order to run int_vector program, use the 'g++ IntVector.cpp main.cpp' in the terminal.
+In order to compile int_vector program, use the 'g++ IntVector.cpp main.cpp' in the terminal.
 For bank_app, use 'g++ main.cpp BankAccount.cpp CheckingAccount.cpp SavingAccount.cpp Utils.cpp'

 ## Author
 Author: Katelynn Olson